fernando-maio/figured/README.md

 ## Laravel Task - Figured

 This is basic software to calculate the requested fertilizer price using a CSV file as a data resource.
-For this project I'm just reading the csv file not executing any changes inside.
-For a real scenario, I would update the file everytime the user apply a new request, or even better, I would save this on DB.
+For this project, I'm just reading the csv file not executing any changes inside.
+For a real scenario, I would update the file every time the user apply a new request, or even better, I would save this on DB.
 For this exercise, I created a basic Blade template with some Bootstrap, but no JS was used.
-To validate the value typed in the template part, I only used an input type number with a minimum value of 1 to avoid nulls or 0, but there are several validations at the server level.
+To validate the value typed in the template part, I just used an input type number with a minimum value of 1 to avoid nulls or 0, but there are several validations at the server level.
+The file responsible for the Business Logic is App\Services\InventoryService.
+There I handle with all requests, and only delivery the resulto to the Controller layer.
+Inside test path, I created 3 files of tests, 2 units to cover the scenarios on the service layer and 1 on feature, to test the request with the validations.

 * New paths for the structure
     - app